 What Are the Risks Following Breast Augmentation?

-In rare instances, bleeding follows a surgery and may cause swelling and pain.
-To control persistent bleeding, a surgery might necessary needed to manage the bleeding and remove the build up of blood.
+In rare instances, bleeding follows surgery and may cause swelling and pain.
+To control persistent bleeding, surgery might be needed to manage the bleeding and remove the build-up of blood.

 If an infection occurs around the implant, which is very rare, the implant might be removed for several months until the infection goes away.
 A new implant can be reinserted afterwards.
 An infection can occur at any time, but is often noticed within a week after surgery.